SpikeyHelmet/SpikeyHelmet/README.md

 ### Hey there, I'm Rayon - aka SpikeyHelmet 👋

-## Just a regular college student!
+## An Average 21 Year old Developer 👨🏻‍💻!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently specializing in Backend Engineering.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.

 ### Spotify Playing 🎧